 1000 Enemy tank destroyed anti-tank gun wounding Commanding Officer and 2 i/c.
 Major Delforce took over command.

 1300 Enemy attack to Battipaglia with one battalion of infantry supported by 12-14 tanks from all sides.
 Anti-tank guns or pull out of action and the tanks entered the town, shot down the buildings and drove into them followed by infantry.
 Major Delforce then gave the order to withdraw to the Corgi line.
 The battalion was then disorganised owing to many men being cut off.
-6 officers and 52 other ranks took up position on Corgi line whilst D company and many others linked up with the Guards and the main holding the bridge at 828238.
+Six officers and fifty-two other ranks took up position on Corgi line whilst D Company and many others linked up with the Guards and the main holding the bridge at 828238.

 11th September 1943 - 796220

-0900 Captain Skillern, Captain Burley, Lieutenant Dale, Lieutenant Carter and approximately 130 other ranks rejoined of Battalion from Battipaglia.
+0900 Captain Skillern, Captain Burley, Lieutenant Dale, Lieutenant Carter and approximately 130 other ranks rejoined the battalion from Battipaglia.
 Major Delforce with Major Skillern as 2 i/c organized the Battalion into two companies.
 No. 1 Company commanded by Captain Warner, No. 2 Company by Lieutenant Dale.
 We had no anti-tank guns, no 3-inch mortars and no carriers.
 No. 1 Company 798222 No. 2 Company 798218.

 1915 Heavy mortar fire on the right forward company.